-Chrisette Michele: Grammy Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers
+Chrisette Michele: Grammy-Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers

 — HipHopDX (@HipHopDX) January 18, 2017

 According to the Los Angeles Times, if the rumors are true, Michele would be performing at the Make America Great Again!
 Welcome Celebration.
-The LA Times also notes that this is the event that Keith, Greenwood, 3 Doors Down and now Moore will be playing at as well.
-Big & Rich will and Cowboy Troy will reportedly play the Inaugural Gala, with Gary Levox performing at the Veterans Inaugural Ball, according to Rolling Stone.
+The L.A.
+Times also notes that this is the event that Keith, Greenwood, 3 Doors Down, and now Moore will be playing at as well.
+Big & Rich and Cowboy Troy will reportedly play the inaugural gala, with Gary Levox performing at the Veterans Inaugural Ball, according to Rolling Stone.

-According to Newsday, Michele is already facing backlash from those who do not want her to perform at the event, pointing to comments fans have left on her Instagram and a Tweet from Questlove Gomez, the drummer of The Roots.
-Questlove Gomez and The Roots have long been associated with comedian Jimmy Fallon and currently serve as the “house band” for the late night show host.
+According to Newsday, Michele is already facing backlash from those who do not want her to perform at the event, pointing to comments fans have left on her Instagram and a tweet from Questlove Gomez, the drummer of The Roots.
+Questlove Gomez and The Roots have long been associated with comedian Jimmy Fallon and currently serve as the house band for the late-night show host.

 I’d pay Chrisette to NOT perform????